 - Physical damage and theft of the covered rental vehicle.

-- Valid loss-of-use charges assessed by the rental company while the damaged vehicle is being repaired and is not available for use.
+- Valid loss-of-use charges assessed by the rental company while the damaged vehicle is being repaired and is unavailable for use.

 - Necessary towing charges to take the vehicle to the nearest qualified repair facility.